DustinScharf/linopt/README.md

 3. Solve Problems

 ## 1. Installation
-_If you are familar with python, just clone this repo into your IDE / Editor and skip to 2._
+_If you are familiar with python, just clone this repo into your IDE / Editor and skip to 2._

 First you need [Python (3.9)](https://www.python.org/downloads/release/python-3913/ "Download Python 3.9") and [Pip](https://www.python.org/downloads/release/python-3913/ "Download Pip") (should come with Python).